chop-dbhi/dicom-pipeline/README.md

 1. post\_anon_output.txt - Output from the post anonymization process.
 You can control the code that is executed here, see the next section for details.

-1. push_output - Output from the push to production process
+1. push_output.txt - Output from the push to production process

-1. found\_protocol_studies - This is a list of all the studies found to have a series called Patient Protocol (which in our expereince is never something you want pushed to production)
+1. found\_protocol_studies.txt - This is a list of all the studies found to have a series called Patient Protocol (which in our expereince is never something you want pushed to production)

-1. missing\_protocol_studies - If the reviewer marked a study as containing a protocol study in the review app, but it was not found during anonymization, this file will list the study uid for further review.
+1. missing\_protocol_studies.txt - If the reviewer marked a study as containing a protocol study in the review app, but it was not found during anonymization, this file will list the study uid for further review.

 1. reviewed\_protocol_studies.txt - A list of all the studies marked as containing a protocol study by the reviewers.

-# Customization and Hooks
+# Customization

+### Hooks

-The most institution/project specific step in the pipeline is the post_anonymize step.
+The most institution/project specific step in the pipeline is the post\_anonymize step.
 For our internal implementation, and by default, this will execute the script called load_studies.py which uses the identity.db file created and maintained by the anonymizer to hook up the now de-identified studies to existing patients in a research database.
 It is likely that other projects will need to perform a similar task, but unlikely that the process will be the same as database schemas in existing systems will vary.
 The pipeline includes a hook to enable overriding the the code that gets executed at this step.

 1. Create a file called extra_hooks.py in the root pipeline directory.